 Predictably, I had an awful time.
 The worst part?
 The wait-list for the karaoke was so long that I couldn’t do the excoriating rendition of “Irreplaceable” I had planned.
 The evening was a flop, a wash-out, a total disaster.
 Still, I decided to post an Instagram story of my friends and I, with me just looking drunk and sad, with the caption ‘profoundly unbothered.’
 I don’t know about you, folks, but I feel like doing this might have made me look actually quite bothered.

-I realized this the following morning but by then it was too late.
+I realised this the following morning but by then it was too late.
 The man in question had already seen it, and I was annoyed at myself for pretending to have fun so blatantly.
-So by all means, head to a glamorous location with your most photogenic friends and take a few photos—but cool it with the sass.
+So by all means, head to a glamorous location with your most photogenic friends and take a few photos – but cool it with the sass.

-My antipathy toward his new boyfriend, then, was completely unwarranted, but I still felt the temptation to be catty.
-When I did eventually run into them, I ended up getting into an argument in which my ex accused Cardi B of being a bad influence on my behavior while his new boyfriend looked on in horror.
+My antipathy towards his new boyfriend, then, was completely unwarranted, but I still felt the temptation to be catty.
+When I did eventually run into them, I ended up getting into an argument in which my ex accused Cardi B of being a bad influence on my behaviour while his new boyfriend looked on in horror.
 It was not an enjoyable evening.

 If you bump into your ex and their new partner, being anything less than polite will only make you look bad and feel even worse.
 If you can’t stretch to kindness, kill them with an uninterested friendliness then get away as quickly as possible.

-After a while, this situation became unbearable and I sent him a serene, dignified, and exceedingly lengthy voice message in which I told him that I still had feelings for him, and that I couldn’t see him anymore.
+After a while, this situation became unbearable and I sent him a serene, dignified and exceedingly lengthy voice-note in which I told him that I still had feelings for him, that I couldn’t see him anymore.
 Honestly?
 A part of me was hoping he would reply saying that yes, he felt the same, yes, he’d been waiting for me to say something, yes, his boyfriend was a loser and he couldn’t wait to get rid of him.
 His actual response was "oh, well I’m sad to be losing a friend/pint buddy."

 A friend/pint buddy.